There is a wide variety of teaching styles, from instructor to instructor, school to school, style to style, nuance to nuance, and so on.

-Due to historical connections with the Chin Woo Athletic Association, the Central Guoshu Institute, the Shaolin Monastery and various other associations, some schools might offer varying additional courses of training as well.
+Due to historical connections with the Chin Woo Athletic Association, the Central Guoshu Institute, the Shaolin Monastery, and various other associations, some schools might offer a wide variety of additional training.

-It’s also worthy of note that special training methodologies, such as (鐵掌功) or Iron Palm Skill, Golden Bell, and others, may or may not be included in different lineages.
-They might be available, yet not promoted publicly.
-Often-times, these old skills are falling by the wayside, due to various issues of modernity.
+Some particular training methodologies, such as 鐵掌功 Tiě Zhǎng Gōng or Iron Palm Skill, 金鐘罩 Jīn Zhōng Zhào Golden Bell Cover, and others, may or may not be included in the curriculum of different lineages.
+They might be in ones’ hands, yet not promoted publicly.
+Unfortunately, these old skills are dying due to various issues of modernity.

 Northern Shaolin Kung Fu Curriculum